Has your car got an emissions problem?

 Autoexpert’s technicians are able to understand the codes that are retrieved from your car’s ECU.
 Our technicians will advice you of the best course of action.
 We can decide what needs to be done to repair your car if it has a high emission reading.

-If your vehicle is new to us our technicians may have to ask you about any history of the vehicle.
-This may be past faults or simply the service history may have a bearing on any current problem you are experiencing with your vehicle.
-The answers we are given may affect what decision our technician come to and could affect the final outcome and the cost of repair.
+If your vehicle is new to us our technicians will ask you about any history of the vehicle.
+This may be past faults or simply the service history.
+This information could be vital when making any decisions on how to repair any problem.
+Similarly it could affect the final outcome and the cost of repair.

-Modern exhaust systems are monitored via an oxygen sensor or lambda sensor which sends information to the ECU.
+Modern exhaust systems are monitored with an oxygen sensor or lambda sensor.
+As a result the information from an oxygen sensor is sent to the ECU.
 A lambda sensor is normally screwed into the cat, downpipe or manifold.
-The ECU collects the information and adjusts the quantity of fuel being injected into the combustion chamber.
-This helps the system to maintain maximum efficiency.
+The ECU collects the information and adjusts the amount of fuel the engine requires.
+This helps the engine to run efficiently.

-A faulty blowing exhaust can also affect an emissions reading.
-To carry out an emissions test the gas analyser probe is inserted into the tailpipe of the vehicle’s exhaust so that it can measure the engine’s exhaust unburnt gases.
-If your vehicle’s exhaust is blowing and allowing the gases to escape before they get to the rear of the vehicle then a false reading may result in an emissions failure.
+A faulty blowing exhaust will also affect an emissions reading.
+When our technicians carry out an emissions test the gas analyser probe is inserted into rear exhaust.
+This allows the machine to test the car’s exhaust gases.
+If an exhaust has a blow, it is allowing the gases to escape.
+This will then give a false reading and could result in an emissions failure.

 Check out our section on other engine management sensors that can affect the efficient running of an engine.

 When carrying out a diagnosis a partial strip down may be necessary.
 Should your vehicle be stripped down and you agree to have the necessary work carried out.
 This initial diagnosis becomes part of the repair and this will probably reduce the overall repair costs.